-Using data and examples relevant to the food service industry, students will use a problemsolving approach to learn mathematical skills relevant to this industry.
-Topics covered will include geometry and measurement, statistics, estimation. percentages, ratios, yield tests, recipe scaling, recipe and portion costing, menu pricing, labour cost and control techniques, and purchasing and inventory management.
-(Prerequisite: Secondary School Leaving Certificate)
+Students will use data and examples relevant to the food service industry by using a problemsolving approach to learn mathematical skills relevant to this industry.
+Topics covered will include geometry and measurement, statistics, estimation, percentages, ratios, yield tests, recipe scaling, recipe and portion costing, menu pricing, labour cost and control techniques, and purchasing and inventory management.
+(Prerequisite: Successful completion of secondary/pre-college English and Mathematics)